 Prior to joining Epstein Becker Green, Mr. Laura was a Partner in the New Jersey office of a large international law firm, where he focused on financial services and commercial litigation, employment law, government response and investigations, litigation and dispute resolution, toxic torts, and products liability matters.
 Before that position, Mr. Laura was a Partner at a top-15 international law firm and served as head of the firm's New Jersey Trial Practice Group.

-Mr. Cesaratto draws on a diverse legal background that includes private practice with national law firms, lengthy solo practice, and serving as an Assistant District Attorney in Bronx County, New York.
+Mr. Cesaratto draws on a diverse legal background that includes private practice with national law firms, lengthy solo practice, and serving as an Assistant District Attorney in Bronx County, New York, where he directed investigations into financial fraud, identity theft, theft of intellectual property, credit card fraud, and consumer fraud.
+In addition to his CISSP and CEH certifications, he has completed extensive training courses in computer forensics software, including recovery of deleted electronic documents and indicia of unauthorized data transfer.

 Thank you for your thoughtful presentation.